One Skein Knitting Patterns

 How many knitters end up with a stash full of beautiful single skeins?
 That lonely skein that was too pretty, or too soft, or just too good of a bargain to leave behind.
 Here are some great one skein knitting patterns free, including washcloths, bags, cowls, mitts, toys and accessories.

 A washcloth is one of the most basic ways to use up a small amount of yarn.
-The Washcloth Quartet uses about 40 yards of yarn per minicloth.
+The Washcloth Quartet and the Leafy Washcloth uses about 40 yards of yarn per minicloth.
+Another great thing about knitted washcloth patterns is that they are easily modified to make knitted towels or scarves.

-Who doesn't love hats?
-They don't take much yarn, they're quick to knit, and they're fun to wear.
-One of my favorite is to buy two skeins then use one for a hat and the other for a matching scarf or shawl.
+Who doesn’t love hats?
+They don’t take much yarn, they’re quick to knit, and they’re fun to wear.
 Still have an extra skein?
-Knit yourself a pair of mitts.
-Stop there, though.
-Knitted pants just look silly.
+Knit yourself a pair of matching mitts.
+Check out the patterns for hats and mitts.

 The Montgomery Mitts fingerless mitts pattern uses under 136 yds of yarn, and is a nice quick knit.
-And, although it's not quite a one skein pattern, Eunny Jang's Endpaper Mitts are none the less a perfect use of a small amount of 2 color of yarn.
+In the Idiot’s Guide to Knitting, you’ll find patterns for Fair Isle Fingerless Mitts as well as easy Buttoned Wristlets.
+And, although it’s not quite a one skein pattern, Eunny Jang’s Endpaper Mitts are none the less a perfect use of a small amount of 2 color of yarn.
 And so pretty.

 Cowls and Shawls